-Steve Slovenski, director, lives in Nashville, TN with his wife Courtney and their son, Sawyer.
+Steve Slovenski, director, lives in Nashville, TN with his wife Courtney and their children, Sawyer & Daisy.
 He teaches high school math, physics, robotics, and engineering at USN.
 Steve graduated from Princeton University where he founded a club for dodgeball, laser tag, and other active events.
 Steve has a Masters in Education from Vanderbilt University and has been teaching and directing Slovenski Camps since 2010.

 Also goes by 'Camp Mom', Dugan is a mother of three boys.
 She is "outnumbered, but not outsmarted".
 She earned a B.A. in History from Stanford University in 1980, and a public teacher certification from Bates College in 1985.
 She is an experienced SAT tutor and former high school math teacher.